muxidev/hackMuxi-example/README.md

-# hackMuxi-example
+# POSWEB Pay Services example

-Example of application using POSWEB Pay Services
+This application is an usage example of POSWEB Pay Service usage.